-The 2016 William E. Colby Military Writers’ Symposium
+The 2017 William E. Colby Military Writers’ Symposium

 The Colby Symposium attracts world-class thought leaders and nationally-acclaimed authors to Norwich for two days each April to engage with students, faculty, staff and alumni.
+Register to attend.

 COL Dalessandro serves as a commissioner for the World War I Centennial Commission and Deputy Secretary of the American Battle Monuments Commission.
 Considered one of the Army’s foremost experts on battlefield interpretation, COL Dalessandro has previously served as a member of the Senior Executive Service and Executive Director/Chief of Military History, U.S. Army Center of Military History.